inspec/inspec/docs/resources.rst

 directory -- DONE
 =====================================================
 Use the ``directory`` InSpec resource to test if the file type is a directory.
 This is equivalent to using the ``file`` InSpec resource and the ``be_directory`` matcher, but provides a simpler and more direct way to test directories.
 All of the matchers available to the ``file`` resource that may be used with testing directories may be used with this resource.

 Syntax -- DONE
 -----------------------------------------------------
-A ``directory`` InSpec resource block declares the location of the directory to be tested, and then one (or more) matchers.
-For example:
+A ``directory`` InSpec resource block declares the location of the directory to be tested, and then one (or more) matchers:

 .. code-block:: ruby